grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Choose a Service

 In the query editor for a panel, after choosing your Azure Monitor data source, the first option is to choose a service.
-There are three options here:
+There are four options here:

-- `Azure Monitor`
+- `Metrics`
 - `Application Insights`
-- `Azure Log Analytics`
+- `Logs`
 - `Insights Analytics`

 The query editor changes depending on which one you pick.
-Azure Monitor is the default.
+Metrics is the default.

 Starting in Grafana 7.1, Insights Analytics replaced the former edit mode from within Application Insights.

+Starting in Grafana 7.4, the Azure Monitor query type was renamed to Metrics and Azure Logs Analytics was renamed to Logs.

-## Query the Azure Monitor service
+## Query the Metrics service

-The Azure Monitor service provides metrics for all the Azure services that you have running.
+The Metrics service provides metrics for all the Azure services that you have running.
 It helps you understand how your applications on Azure are performing and to proactively find issues affecting your applications.

 If your Azure Monitor credentials give you access to multiple subscriptions, then choose the appropriate subscription first.